 Our PE and Sport curriculum includes football, cricket, tennis, hockey, gymnastics, tag rugby, dance, multiskills and Tri Golf, with competitions held at an inter-schools level for many of these sports.
 We also provide whole school swimming lessons at the Wentworth Swimming Pool, Hexham, for ten weeks during the summer term.

 All schools are allocated additional funding known as Sports Premium funding to improve provision for P.E. and sport.
 The funding is ring-fenced and can only be spent on the provision of P.E. and sport but schools are free to choose how to spend it.
-As part of our provision of high quality PE and Sport we use some of our sports premium funding to buy into the Tynedale School Sports Partnership (TSSP).
-This is in addition to the excellent PE and Sport delivery already taking place in school and gives each class an additional hour of PE and Sport each week as well as a 30 minute lunchtime PE Club.
+As part of our provision of high quality PE and Sport we use some of our sports premium funding to use Magpie Sports coaches to deliver our PE lessons.
+In School this year lessons have so far covered multiskills, tennis, fencing and gymnastics.
+Our Class 2 children are also undertaking the Playmakers Award and all children are invited to attend a weekly after school PE/Sports club.
+This runs for an hour each Friday.